terra-money/docs/docs/How-to/Run-a-full-Terra-node/System-configuration.md

   Go releases can be found here: [ https://go.dev/dl/ ](https://go.dev/dl/)

-  In your browser you can right-click the correct release (v1.16.1 - go1.17.1) and `Copy link`.
+  In your browser, you can right-click the correct release (v1.16.1 - go1.17.1) and `Copy link`.

   ```bash
   # 1. Download the archive